 For more detailed information on the topics covered in this section, see the Derby Developer's Guide and the Derby Tools and Utilities Guide.
-See Product documentation for Derby for an overview of the Derby documentation.

 Environments in which Derby can run

 Before you configure your system to run Derby, it is useful to understand something about the different environments in which Derby can run, because these environments affect the classpath, driver name, and database connection URL.